Getting Hired With an Arrest or Conviction Record

 Not everyone who is turned down for a job based on a criminal record actually has a criminal record.
 A criminal background check may result in incomplete or inaccurate information.
 According to a survey conducted by the National Consumer Law Center, advocates reported seeing the following mistakes repeatedly:

-- Reports that are mismatched (that is, they contain information about a different person)
+- reports that are mismatched (that is, they contain information about a different person)

-- Reports that include expunged or sealed records
+- reports that include expunged or sealed records

-- Incomplete reports (for example, that don’t include data about the ultimate disposition of the matter, such as that charges were dropped or the person was exonerated)
+- incomplete reports (for example, that don’t include data about the ultimate disposition of the matter, such as that charges were dropped or the person was exonerated)

-- Reports that provide information in a misleading way (for example, by listing one offense a number of times), and
+- reports that provide information in a misleading way (for example, by listing one offense a number of times), and

-- Reports that misclassify the offense committed.
+- reports that misclassify the offense committed.

 Arrest and conviction rates also vary by race.
-Data cited by the Equal Employment Opportunity Commission (EEOC) show that arrest rates for African Americans and Latinos are two to three times higher than their percentage of the population.
-African American men and Latino men are also much more likely to be incarcerated: While one in 17 White men is expected to serve some prison time during his life, the figures narrow to one in six Latino men and one in three African American men.
+Data cited by the Equal Employment Opportunity Commission (EEOC) show that arrest rates for African Americans and Latinos are two to three times higher than their proportion of the population.
+African American men and Latino men are also much more likely to be incarcerated: While one in 17 white man is expected to serve some prison time during his life, the figures narrow to one in six Latino men and one in three African American men.
 These numbers show that an employer policy of excluding anyone with an arrest or other criminal record could lead companies to screen out significant numbers of African American and Latino candidates.